openstack/ha-guide/doc/ha-guide/source/install-ha-os.rst

 - Ubuntu: [link to Ubuntu install guide]
 - Red Hat Linux Enterprise, CentOS, and Fedora: [link to Red Hat install guide]

-The Install Guides also include a list of the services that use passwords with important notes about using them.
+The OpenStack Installation Guides also include a list of the services that use passwords with important notes about using them.